Nancy Mace: Agriculture

 In March 2022, Mace and Representative Veronica Escobar introduced legislation to prohibit the confinement of pregnant pigs in gestation crates.
 In October 2023, Mace led a letter to the House Agriculture Committee by 16 House Republicans opposing the inclusion of language in the 2023 farm bill that would have overturned state farm animal welfare laws banning gestation crates and battery cages, including California's Proposition 12.
 The letter argued that the legislation would infringe on states' rights and disproportionately benefit foreign-owned agribusinesses like the Chinese-owned pork producer WH Group.

 In recognition of her opposition to federal preemption of state agricultural laws and support for reforms to federal commodity checkoff programs, Mace received a leadership award from the Organization for Competitive Markets and Competitive Markets Action in February 2024.
+However, such checkoff program reforms have been a subject of disagreement among beef producers.
 In March 2024, Mace joined another House Republican letter opposing preemption of state agricultural laws, citing concerns about national security and foreign influence over the U.S. agricultural sector.

 Animal welfare

 Mace has been critical of scientific experimentation on animals, which she describes as "taxpayer funded animal cruelty".
 In April 2024, she introduced legislation to prohibit federal funding for experiments on dogs and cats.
 In May 2024, in response to South Dakota Governor Kristi Noem admitting to shooting her pet dog, Mace co-founded the Congressional Dog Lovers Caucus alongside Representatives Jared Moskowitz and Susan Wild.
 In May 2025, Mace authored legislation to require that animals used in federal research laboratories be relocated or put up for adoption rather than killed.

 In May 2021, Mace and Representative Rosa DeLauro introduced legislation to ban the farming of mink for fur, citing evidence that mink farming promotes the spread of zoonotic disease.
 Mace described the practice of mink farming as "inhumane".
 The legislation was passed by the House of Representatives as an amendment to the America COMPETES Act of 2022 but was not included in the Senate version of the bill and did not become law.

+In 2024, Mace was the lead author of the "Snowmobiles Aren't Weapons Act" which would prohibit running over and killing wildlife in some federal land.
+According to a statement released by the representatives' office, "Our federal lands are not battlegrounds for reckless and belligerent behavior.
+This bill will preserve the safety and beauty of our natural spaces and ensure wildlife can thrive without the threat of harm from motor vehicles."

+In 2025, Mace was one of 14 representatives who signed a Republican letter against the "Save Our Bacon Act".
+In the letter, it was stated that legislation like the "Save Our Bacon Act" would "erode states' rights, undermine family farmers, and expand foreign influence over U.S. food production."